TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 Directory to store intermediate/temporary files.

 *If this option is set (not empty) the files are downloaded into this directory first.
-After successful download of nzb-file (possibly after par-repair) the files are moved to destination directory (option DestDir).
-If download or unpack fail the files remain in intermediate directory.*
+After successfully downloading the nzb-file (possibly after par-repair), the files are moved to the destination directory (option DestDir).
+If the download or unpack fails, the files remain in the intermediate directory.*

 !!! success ""